Italy's Berlusconi, Tremonti bid to overcome strains

 Berlusconi has rejected calls to step down over a range of sex and corruption scandals hitting his government but his approval ratings have sunk to around 25 percent and there have been growing signs of unease in his own camp.

-Tremonti, once seen as the guardian of Italian financial stability, has appeared increasingly isolated in the government and has been openly criticized by ministerial colleagues for not being a team player.
+Tremonti, once seen as the guardian of Italian financial stability, has appeared increasingly isolated in the government and has been openly criticised by ministerial colleagues for not being a team player.

 (Writing By James Mackenzie; Editing by Rosalind Russell)